Dr. Marilyn Carlson Aronson

 World War II Comes to South Dakota—Preserving the Story

-This presentation explores the harsh lessons taught by war; the work of the local commanders of the South Dakota National Guard in calling both active and inactive members into active service; the hurried mobilization which affected South Dakota families, farms, schools, universities, towns, and cities dramatically; the involvement of South Dakotans in the all-out war effort; the free courses and special training programs used as incentives for young people to gain civilian skills and help in the all-out war effort; the early work of the Civil Air Patrol and its licensed pilots; the iconic stories of some fearless SD pilots; and stories by South Dakotans who fought in World War II on various battle fronts.
+This presentation explores the harsh lessons taught by war - the work of the local commanders of the South Dakota National Guard in calling both active and inactive members into active service, the hurried mobilization which affected South Dakota families, farms, schools, universities, towns, and cities dramatically, the involvement of South Dakotans in the all-out war effort, the free courses and special training programs used as incentives for young people to gain civilian skills and help in the all-out war effort, the early work of the Civil Air Patrol and its licensed pilots, the iconic stories of some fearless SD pilots, and stories by South Dakotans who fought in World War II on various battle fronts.
 The topic also provides a voice for some selected World War II veterans.
-I will need a projector at the site to attach to my laptop for the presentation.
-Questions and Answer period will follow.
+Q&A period will follow.

-The National Park Service Turns 100: A Woman's Voice
+The National Park Service Turns 100: A Woman's Perspective

-This presentation gives the background of the National Park Service as we celebrate its 100-year history.
-The topic highlights and gives the history and description of national parks in ten states that I have personally visited, and provides the varied and professional roles of women in the National Park Service, today.
-In addition, I will use a slide presentation using my laptop and a projector to add interest to the presentation.
-Therefore, I will need a projector at the site to attach to my laptop for this presentation.
-Questions and Answer period will follow.
+Aronson presents the background of the National Park Service which celebrated its 100-year history, last year.
+The topic highlights and gives the history and description of national parks in ten states that she has personally visited, and provides the varied and professional roles of women in the National Park Service today.
+Q&A period will follow.

 Cultural Diversity-Teaching in Trondheim, Norway Versus the Great Plains

-This is an oral/visual presentation entitled "Cultural Diversity" which I presented for the Sons of Norway luncheon, in Canton, South Dakota.
+This is an oral/visual presentation entitled "Cultural Diversity" which was presented for the Sons of Norway luncheons in Canton, South Dakota and Brookings, South Dakota this year.
 Photos highlight the beauty of the Norwegian landscape.
-The presentation focuses on my experiences and reflections from teaching at Sor Trondelag University in Trondheim, Norway as an exchange professor.
-I compare my college teaching experiences in the Midwest with my experiences in Norway, particularly in the areas of climate, history, culture, diet, and educational differences.
-I will need a projector at the site to attach to my laptop for the presentation.
-I always bring items from Norway, which add interest to the presentation.
-Questions and Answer period will follow.
+The presentation focuses on Aronson's experiences and reflections from teaching at Sor Trondelag University in Trondheim, Norway as an exchange professor.
+She compares her college teaching experiences in the Midwest with her experiences in Norway, particularly in the areas of climate, history, culture, diet, and educational differences.
+Aronson brings items from Norway, adding interest to the presentation.
+Q&A period will follow.